Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 September 2024 06.22.39 UTC
+- WIB: Kamis, 19 September 2024 08.47.19 UTC
-- WITA: Kamis, 19 September 2024 07.22.39 UTC
+- WITA: Kamis, 19 September 2024 09.47.19 UTC
-- WIT: Kamis, 19 September 2024 08.22.39 UTC
+- WIT: Kamis, 19 September 2024 10.47.19 UTC

 Kutipan Inspiratif:
-"Human nature is evil, and goodness is caused by intentional activity."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: nature
+Kategori: motivational